mikececco/imapper-oms-v1/VERCEL_DEPLOYMENT.md

 3. **Supabase Connection Issues**:
    - Error: "Missing Supabase environment variables" or "Error fetching data from Supabase"
    - Solution: Make sure your Supabase URL and anon key are correctly set in the Vercel environment variables
    - Check that your database tables are set up correctly according to the migration script

+4. **Stripe API Key Issues**:
+   - Error: "Invalid API Key provided" or "Authentication failed"
+   - Solution: Ensure your Stripe secret key is correctly set in the environment variables
+   - Make sure you're using the correct key for your environment (test key for development, live key for production)

+5. **Webhook Signature Verification Failed**:
+   - Error: "Webhook signature verification failed"
+   - Solution: Check that your `STRIPE_WEBHOOK_SECRET` is correctly set
+   - For local testing, make sure you're using the webhook secret provided by the Stripe CLI